In various communities (including the EA and rationalist communities), it’s common to make use of explicit, numerical probabilities.

 I should note that this post basically takes as a starting assumption the Bayesian interpretation of probability, “in which, instead of frequency or propensity of some phenomenon, probability is interpreted as reasonable expectation representing a state of knowledge or as quantification of a personal belief” (Wikipedia).
 But I think at least a decent amount of what I say would hold for other interpretations of probability (e.g., frequentism). ↩︎

 Of course, I could quickly and easily make an extremely simplistic EPM, or use just a single EP.
-But then it’s unclear if that’d do better than similarly quick and easy alternative approaches, for the reasons discussed in the following sections. ↩︎
+But then it’s unclear if that’d do better than similarly quick and easy alternative approaches, for the reasons discussed in the following sections.
+For a potentially contrasting perspective, see Using a Spreadsheet to Make Good Decisions: Five Examples. ↩︎

-This seems analogous to the idea that utilitarianism itself may often recommend against the action of trying to explicitly calculate what action utilitarianism would recommend (given that that’s likely to slow one down massively).
+This seems analogous to the idea that utilitarianism itself may often recommend against the action of trying to explicitly calculate which action would be recommended by utilitarianism (given that that’s likely to slow one down massively).
 Amanda Askell has written a post on that topic, in which she says: “As many utilitarians have pointed out, the act utilitarian claim that you should ‘act such that you maximize the aggregate wellbeing’ is best thought of as a criterion of rightness and not as a decision procedure.
 In fact, trying to use this criterion as a decision procedure will often fail to maximize the aggregate wellbeing.
 In such cases, utilitarianism will actually say that agents are forbidden to use the utilitarian criterion when they make decisions.” ↩︎

 Along similar lines, Holden Karnofsky (of GiveWell, at the time) writes: “It’s my view that my brain instinctively processes huge amounts of information, coming from many different reference classes, and arrives at a prior; if I attempt to formalize my prior, counting only what I can name and justify, I can worsen the accuracy a lot relative to going with my gut.” ↩︎